michelson/BigBroda/README.md

 ## Installation

-Add 'google_bigquery' to your application's Gemfile or install it yourself as:
+Add 'bigbroda' to your application's Gemfile or install it yourself as:

     $ gem install bigbroda

 ## Rails / ActiveRecord:

-This gem supports ActiveRecord 4.0 / 4.1. support for 4.2 is on the way.
+This gem supports ActiveRecord 4.0 / 4.1.

+Support for 4.2 is on the way!.

 #### Configure GoogleBigQuery:

-    rails g google_bigquery:install
+    rails g bigbroda:install

 Or generate a file in config/initializers/bigquery.rb with the following contents: